Business Category Pages

 WordPress category pages are displayed using a template from your theme.
 The theme’s author may have created a specific category page template such as category-id.php, or category.php.
 But if they have not, the theme’s archive.php or index.php page may be used.

-A simple way to solve this is to use a Chamber Dashboard theme.
-Our themes have been designed specifically for use with our plugins and to give all of the pages on your site a polished, professional look.
+The simplest way to update the category page layout is to use a Chamber Dashboard theme.
+Our themes have been designed specifically for use with our plugins and to give all of the pages on your site a nice polished, professional look.